rdd13r/rdd13r/README.md

 -- Stephen King

 Curious, he asks, "Daddy, if our conservative customers always hide their true state of affairs, won't they see us as enemies because we're always open and truthful, like in the quote?"
 I respond, "Son, as long as we're true to our values, we'll be fine.
 We can still help such customers even if they see us as outsiders."
-And with that, I share an old Georgian toast and wise tale:
+And with that, I share an old Georgian toast and wise tale, my way:

 A young sparrow, unprepared for migration, ignores the change of time and reason.
 This poor obsoleting soul faces a harsh winter.
 Near death, he is warmed by a passing cow dropping a pie over him.
 Regaining strength, he sings joyfully.
 But a farm cat hears him, pulls him from the dung, and eats him.
 The moral: